A. Locusts devastate the land of Judah.

 Because they have no pasture;

 And a flame has burned all the trees of the field.

 The beasts of the field also cry out to You,

 And fire has devoured the open pastures.

 c.
 O LORD, to You I cry out: In this time of drought, all Judah could do was cry out to God.
-They were powerless to fix the drought problem.
-God sent them to a place where only heaven could help them, so they would look no other place.
+They were powerless to solve the problem of the drought.
+God sent them to a place where only heaven could help them, so they would look in no other place.

 i.
 In Luke 13:1-5 Jesus was confronted with the problem of a disaster that killed 18 people.
 Instead of acting as if it were just an accident of blind fate, Jesus used it as a wake-up call for repentance.
 Jesus showed that “Why did this disaster happen to them?” is the wrong question.
 The right question is “Am I ready to face such a disaster in this fallen world?”